• Skip to primary navigation

 Here are some of my other favourite vegan Lebanese desserts;

-• Similar to this recipe is sahlab, a thickened milk drink
+• Similar to this recipe is sahlab, a thick sweet Middle Eastern milk drink or creamy muhalabi.

 • Meghli - Spiced pudding

-• Baklawa (Lebanese Baklava) a light golden flaky pastry filled with nuts
+• Lebanese Baklava a light golden flaky pastry filled with nuts

 • Sfouf Lebanese turmeric semolina cake - a stunner of a cake, bright and golden, perfect for with coffee & tea.